sade-adrien/llm_context_extension/README.md

 ## LLM Context Extension

-This project is an application of the YaRN method for extending the context window of a LLM.
+This project is an application of the YaRN method for extending the context window of a LLM: https://arxiv.org/abs/2309.00071

 We extend the context of Mistral-7B in three steps:
 * 1. Continuing the pre-training, with fixed-size 16k-token long examples (from RedPajama-2 dataset)